tofubridge/hachy-android/README.md

 	* [Dependencies](#dependencies)
 	* [Author and License](#author-and-license)

-Hachy-android candles your egg using an app and a cardbox

 ## Concept
 With the rise of Machine Learning and Image Recognition technologies, the market has seen useful agricultural tools such as [Banna Freshness Analyzer][bananaAnalyize], a [Cucumber Sorter][cucumberSorter] and so on.
 However, there lacks a tool for egg farmers and consumers for **smart egg checking**.